saranyamaity2000/Alt.-Kosaraju-s.-Algorithm/readme.md

 if the explanation is bit uneasy please refer the code !

-The Solution is presented by me only but I can not gaurantee if I am the first one to use this approach
+The Solution is presented by me only but I am not pretending to be the first one to use this approach

+After Solving KOSARAJU'S problem in GFG , i just happened to check the solution and found the editorial to be tougher than mine.

+Thats why I am sharing my solution if bychance somebody is looking for an easy solution

 Have A Nice Day ! 😇